kailash-manasarovar/statement/docs/timeline/2026/june.md

 - I was famous!
 - I put the extremely good mood of the place, of me, and of the staff around me who knew me as *Dr. Katharine* down to even the agents getting into the vibe, just a little, they couldn't help it.
 - One of the staff told me I was *shining*, and I expect I was.

+### Yvonne and Mike

+- Agents, everywhere.
+- There's a couple who sit on the beach with me every day.
+- One day, the woman pulls up her beach lounger and puts it right beside mine, as if we're in a double bed.
+- I see her do this - had I gone to the toilet and it was like this when I got back? - anyway, I go and lie down beside her and introduce myself.
+- She calls herself Yvonne.
+- I tell her that this is very cosy indeed and she giggles.
+- It's all a bit too weird for me - I know they're agents - so I decide I'll go for lunch now.
+- When I get back she's gone but she's left her lounger there.
+Her husband - Mike - is still there for a while then he leaves.
+- I don't see them for days.
+- Eventually, online in the way I communicate with them, I say, *oh yeah, what happened to Yvonne?*
+- The next day, they're back, and they sit right beside me again.
+- So I say, *Yvonne, what happened to you, we were getting so intimate and you just disappeared, you ghosted me*.
+- And Mike is sitting behind her toying with a red Iphone, just like the [one I threw away in Lourdes](april.md#chucking-my-iphone).
+He's taking the piss.
+- He leaves us and we chat a little.
+- She's Swedish.
+- I tell her that Yvonne is not a particularly Swedish name and she agrees but has no story to explain it so changes the subject.
+- Anyway, it's all small talk, chit chat, non-genuine, and I leave and she comes with me to leave at the same time.
+- I tell Yvonne, as we're parting (I don't know why), *I'll see you here in ten years time*, and she looks downcast and sad, as if she doesn't believe that could possibly happen.
+- Did she know they intended to bump me off - or perhaps lobotomise me or something awful - at Loka Yoga?
+- Were these two there for the end-of-line egg sale?

 ### Elon visits the hotel